bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Here, in this little application we\'ve created here, and it\'s not very sophisticated.
-It\'s only got a few features, but we can add elements, and remove elements on the page pretty easily with a little bit of scripting effort there.
+Here, in this little application we&apos;ve created here, and it&apos;s not very sophisticated.
+It&apos;s only got a few features, but we can add elements, and remove elements on the page pretty easily with a little bit of scripting effort there.
 This is a really great capstone project for the end of the course here.
-Now, our last final pieces here, are to refactor the script down a little bit, and use our best practices, and we\'ll do that in the next video.
+Now, our last final pieces here, are to refactor the script down a little bit, and use our best practices, and we&apos;ll do that in the next video.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->